kevinraymond93/Gesture-controlled-robotic-arm/README.md

 This project implements a gesture-controlled robotic arm using ESP32 microcontrollers and MPU6050 sensors.
 Hand movements are captured using a glove and transmitted wirelessly via ESP-NOW to control the arm in real time.

+This project focuses on achieving low-latency wireless control with minimal hardware using ESP-NOW.

 ---

 ## Components